Skip to Main Content

 The progression through Casa Vissani's spaces is deliberate.
 Guests begin in the rock room, where the aperitif is served and dishes are selected, before moving to the main dining room.
 That room combines open kitchens framed as architectural elements with a service style that reads as formal without being rigid.
 The design layers materials and references rather than following a single decorative logic, which gives the space a texture that purpose-built fine dining rooms often lack.

 The menu structure has recently shifted.
-Casa Vissani now offers a structured à la carte option alongside two tasting menus, with each diner choosing at least two dishes from the Departures and Arrivals sections.
+Casa Vissani now offers a structured à la carte option alongside two tasting menus.
 The two tasting formats are Volare in Piccolo, a four-course menu, and Volare in Grande, which runs to seven courses.
 The naming carries an internal logic: the language of flight as a metaphor for progression through a meal, with the smaller format a considered entry point and the longer one the fuller statement of the kitchen's current range.

-For those whose priority is regional Italian cooking in a more accessible register, TerritOri operates in a separate room within the same structure.
-This concept addresses a different appetite: Italian territorial traditions, the cooking that maps to specific provinces and historical food cultures, presented in a format that removes the formality and price commitment of the main restaurant.
+For those whose priority is regional Italian cooking in a different register, TerritOri operates in a separate room within the same structure.
 The coexistence of the two formats under one roof is a practical response to what the site can offer, and it also reflects a broader pattern in Italian fine dining, where multi-format structures allow a single kitchen team to address different guest expectations without diluting either offer.

 Umbria in the Context of Central Italian Fine Dining